icinganalysis/icinganalysis.github.io/content/NACA-TN-2569.md

 higher than that calculated for icing encounters for stratiform clouds alone.

 ![Figure 7.
-Constant water-collection-rate curves for hypothetical airfoil super- imposed on frequency distribution of icing observations](/images%2FNACA-TN-2569%2FFigure%207.png)
+Constant water-collection-rate curves for hypothetical airfoil superimposed on frequency distribution of icing observations](/images%2FNACA-TN-2569%2FFigure%207.png)

 ![Figure 8.
 Frequency curves of rate of water collection for a hypothetical, 12-percent thick, low-drag airfoil with a chord length of 15.8 feet and airspeed of 350 miles per hour.](/images%2FNACA-TN-2569%2FFigure%208.png)

 ## Conclusions